jphill1314/mbta-app/README.md

 - Use the user's location to find the nearest stops
 - Store data in a db since most of this data doesn't update frequently
 - Integrate with some mapping sdk to display the routes and live vehicle positions
+- Show info about the vehicle (ex - type 7/8/9 on green line)